 7. Securitizing a European Borderland: The Bordering Effects of Memory Politics in Bosnia and Herzegovina

-Martin Deleixhe is Senior Researcher in Political Theory at the Université Paris 1 Panthéon-Sorbonne.
+Martin Deleixhe is Senior Researcher in Political Theory at the Université Paris 1 Panthéon-Sorbonne, France.

-Magdalena Dembińska is Associate Professor in Political Science at the Université de Montréal.
+Magdalena Dembińska is Associate Professor in Political Science at the Université de Montréal, QC, Canada.
 Her research focuses on majority-minority relations and on nation- and state-building in Central Europe and Eurasia.

-Julien Danero Iglesias is Independent Researcher, with interest in nationalism and identity in Eastern Europe.
+Julien Danero Iglesias is an independent researcher, with interest in nationalism and identity in Eastern Europe.